Bar Professional Training Course (full-time)

 Alternative dispute resolution

-As another way to help you stand out in the competitive pupillage environment, as a BPTC student you also have the opportunity to qualify as an accredited mediator at the end of the BPTC for no additional cost.
+As another way to help you stand out in the competitive pupillage environment, as a BPTC student you also have the opportunity to qualify as an accredited mediator at the end of the BPTC for an additional cost of £800.00.

 Careers / Further study